unioslo/harborapi/codegen/README.md

 ## Why AST manipulation instead of modifying the YAML spec?

-Basically, because we already need to manipulat the AST to add new methods and have our Root models use custom base classes.
-It's easier to just do everything in the AST manipulation step instead of adding/modifying behavior in two different places.
+Basically, because we already need to manipulate the AST to add new methods and use custom root model classes, it's easier to just do everything in the AST manipulation step instead of adding/modifying behavior in two different places.
+Most of the code changes are done via "fragments" which are code snippets that target specific classes, which are then inserted into the AST at the appropriate places.
+See the section on [AST manipulation](#ast-manipulation) below for more details.

 ## How do I generate code?